Skip to content ↓

 Be responsible to and for society

 The Rights Ambassadors lead an assembly at the start of each school year to ensure that every pupil is aware of the Convention and what their rights are.
 During the year they are also involved in other special days which highlight one or more of those rights.
-These have included Anti-bullying week and Parliament week and raising funds and awareness for a number of charities.
+These included Anti-bullying week and Parliament week and raising funds and awareness for a number of charities.

 Sustainable Development Goals